spatialeye/NetCon/content/8 API/Results/Connection Or Path Results/EdgeType.md

 ---
 title: EdgeType
 description: Enumerator denoting the asset this connection came from.
 '0' is from a point asset (the connection is  a self-loop), '1' is from a link asset, '2' is an (inserted) terminal.
-See [[NetCon EdgeType Values|NetCon EdgeType Values]].
 Type: integer
 Order: 999
 Unique: false